-If you have nothing to input at least be explicit about what you think was good (eg "After seeing the demo, I cannot come up with anything I would have changed or done differently.
+If you have nothing to input at least be explicit about what you think was good (e.g. "After seeing the demo, I cannot come up with anything I would have changed or done differently.
 BTW I really liked the way the user interface came together here.")

-The general principle of product feedback is to do whatever it takes to allow feedback on your product with minimal friction, within the shortest time-frame possible and so that the feedback is received in context.
+The general principle of Product feedback is to do whatever it takes to allow feedback on your Product with minimal friction, within the shortest time-frame possible and so that the feedback is received in context.
 The Sprint Review is just one opportunity to get this.
-Other ways to get increased product feedback include:
+Other ways to get increased Product feedback include:

-- Not everyone can be involved in every Sprint Review and there maybe situations where a you need another "review" session.
-For example, field / customer leadership might not be able to be involved in each and every sprint review but we would like their input.
+- Not everyone can be involved in every Iteration Demo (Sprint Review) and there maybe situations where a you need another "review" session.
+For example, field / customer leadership might not be able to be involved in each and every Iteration Demo (Sprint Review) but we would like their input.
 One idea is to set up a special event for this.
-We are seeing, for example, PSI (Potentially Shippable Increment) Review where demos are pulled together that combine the work of multiple teams over multiple sprints.
-The downside is that this feedback loop is longer than if they were providing feedback at the Sprint Review and the people involved need to understand that our ability to change course will be slower.
+We are seeing, for example, PSI (Potentially Shippable Increment) Review or System Demo where demos are pulled together that combine the work of multiple Teams over multiple Iterations (Sprints).
+The downside is that this feedback loop is longer than if they were providing feedback at the Iteration Demo (Sprint Review) and the people involved need to understand that our ability to change course will be slower.
 At least the feedback comes in before the product is released. - One that we probably don't use enough of is feedback directly from a user on one of our screens to the product owner.
-For example Atlassian puts a "Feedback" button on all screens in their product which then send information back to the product owner.
+For example Atlassian puts a "Feedback" button on all screens in their product which then send information back to the Product Owner.
 The context defined by screen user is on and in the background the tool gathers up information on configuration.
 The form is very simple (summary, description and optional attachments) so there is no friction to the user to provide the information.
 In particular, the form does not ask any "who" information it is more important to get the feedback than to understand the specific person it came from.
 Again the product feedback cycle is longer than what we'd do with a Sprint Review but it still helps inform decisions about the product.